boboppie/ORFLine/doc/ORF_discovery_tools.md

 Identify all possible ORFs in a transcriptome.
 ORF-RATER will evaluate translation of only these ORFs.
 Default start codon "ATG", can be "NTG"

+* psite_trimmed.py

+Find most common P-site offset for each read length in a ribosome profiling experiment.
+If multiple ribosome profiling datasets are to be analyzed separately (e.g. if they were collected under different drug treatments), then this program should be run separately for each, ideally in separate subfolders indicated by SUBDIR.

+Is it similar to plastid psite script?

 /////////////////////////
 Workflow Steps: